lilianeuwase2/alu-higher_level_programming/javascript-warm_up/README.md

-this is the read me file for the javascript project
+this is the read me file for the javascript project.